awslabs/aws-cloudformation-controller-for-flux/README.md

   retryInterval: 5m
 ```

+See the [CloudFormationStack API reference](./docs/api/cloudformationstack.md) for the full set of configuration options
+supported by the CloudFormation controller for CloudFormation stacks.

 When either the stack template file in the git repo OR the stack object in Flux is created or updated, you will see the CloudFormation stack created/updated in your AWS account:

 ```yaml